Dave Arnold: Career

 In 2004, Arnold started working on plans for MOFAD, a museum to promote learning about the culture, history, science, commerce, and production of food and drink.

 In 2005, Arnold was tapped to create and head the first-of-its-kind Culinary Technology department at the French Culinary Institute, now part of the International Culinary Center, in New York City.
 At the FCI, Arnold taught classes on food technology to culinary students and wrote about his experiments from home-style centrifuges to futuristic cocktails on his blog.
 Cooking Issues grew into a radio show, where listeners ask Arnold questions about food science and technology, unusual ingredients and cooking techniques, culinary culture, and kitchen myths.
-The show is hosted by Heritage Radio Network, which broadcasts from the back of Roberta's restaurant in Brooklyn, New York every Tuesday at noon.
+The show was previously hosted by Heritage Radio Network, and broadcast from the back of Roberta's restaurant in Brooklyn, New York every Tuesday at noon.
+Currently the show is funded by a Patreon, and is hosted out of a studio in the center of Times Square, NYC.
+The show is no longer affiliated with Heritage Radio Network.

 In 2011, Arnold paired with Momofuku chef David Chang to form what began as an innovative cooking equipment supplier for restaurants and home cooks and morphed into a high-tech cocktail bar.
-Booker and Dax, named after Arnold's two sons, consists of a food innovation laboratory in the Lower East Side and a popular bar attached to the Momofuku Ssäm Bar in the East Village.
+Booker and Dax, named after Arnold's two sons, consists of a food innovation laboratory on the Lower East Side and a popular bar attached to the Momofuku Ssäm Bar in the East Village.